jamesfed/0DayMitigations/README.md

 * Determined - low skill.
   * Hiding probably won't work.
 * Determined - high skill.
-  * Realistic probibility will have access to an exploit before you've patched.
+  * Realistic probability will have access to an exploit before you've patched.
 * Nation State/Advanced persistent threat.
   * Highly likely will have access to an exploit before you've patched.